tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you make a skill check, if your bonus for that check is +1 or +0, you gain a +2 bonus for your skill bonus instead (if your bonus is +2 or higher, this ring has no effect).

 **Quirk:** Talks as though they know everything.

 ---

+#### Parting Gesture

+Quick Action

+_Recharge 6+:_ When one side in a battle flees, specify a target on the opposing side to yours.
+When you next encounter that foe, you automatically inflict 1d8 (champion: 2d8; epic: 4d10) psychic damage on that enemy at the start of combat.

+**Quirk:** Sore loser.

+---